9 Best Cross Browser Testing Tools in 2023

 When you try to get feedback from your clients, it’s usually from people who aren’t tech-savvy.

-Most users don’t know what devs need to fix a bug, especially if the issue is only occurring on a handful of browser and OS combinations.
+Most users don’t know what developers need to fix a bug, especially if the issue is only occurring on a few browser and OS combinations.

-To fix this, Marker.io automatically captures the information your devs need to retrace the tester’s steps—with every report:
+To address this, Marker.io automatically captures the information your devs need to retrace the tester’s steps—with every report:

 • Reporter name